 Saint Martin of Tours Roman Catholic Elementary School is for children in grades Pre-Kindergarten to Eighth Grade.
 Under the supervision of the Sisters, Servants of the Immaculate Heart of Mary and the dedicated lay faculty of Saint Martin of Tours, our students experience a faith-centered educational program, enhanced by daily prayer, liturgical celebrations, prayer services and outreach activities.

 St. Martin of Tours admits students of any race, color, nationality, or ethnic origin to all of the rights, privileges, programs and activities generally accorded or made available to our students.
 The school does not discriminate on the basis of race, color, nationality, or ethnic origin in the administration of our educational policies, admission policy, or in any school-administered program.

 Let it be known to all who enter here that Christ is the reason for this school; the unseen, but ever present teacher in its classes, the model of its faculty, the inspiration of its students.

 Our school is Middle States Accredited and has been, in its past as well as in the present, well-known for academic excellence.
 We are proud of the efforts of our parents, families and teachers who continue to sacrifice in difficult economic times to ensure that our children are prepared to take their place in a global world as 21st Century learners.
-These efforts have resulted in our classrooms being equipped with interactive whiteboards, projectors, 30 iPads and 72 desktop Netbooks shared throughout the grades, and a Computer Lab, a Math Matters Lab for advanced Math, and new library.
+These efforts have resulted in our classrooms being equipped with interactive whiteboards, projectors, iPads and desktop Netbooks shared throughout the grades, and a Computer Lab and new library.
 These tools, coupled with the experience and expertise of our dedicated faculty, have enabled our children to earn many scholarships and awards – bringing a firm foundation with them to high school.